-Pairs of pmappings must respect data dependencies to be compatible.
+\insightbox{ Two pmappings are \emph{compatible} iff they agree on every shared tensor's (1)~tile shape, (2)~backing memory level, and (3)~tile production/consumption order (dataflow). \ffm's representation of compatibility criteria captures a comprehensive mapspace. \joel{What does this last sentence mean?
+Is it an assertion, consequence or unrelated to the insight?
+Or maybe the word "comprehensive" without qualification is throwing me.} } Pairs of pmappings must respect data dependencies to be compatible.
 Specifically, for every shared tensor, pmappings must agree on: (1) the shape of shared tensor tiles; (2) the memory level in which the tiles are stored, and (3) the order of production and consumption of the tiles (\ie the dataflow).
-These three attributes comprise the tensor's \emph{compatibility}, which are all attributes needed to ensure that the Einsums agree on how the tensor is exchanged. \joel{Instead of just "define" why not make assertions about how this assures covering all cases needed for optimality and missing none?} \tanner{ACK, updated the last sentence}

-To show how to see compatibility in a LoopTree, Fig.~\ref{fig:compatibility_example}(b) shows pmappings for Einsums $A$ and $B$ that are separated from the full mapping in Fig.~\ref{fig:compatibility_example}(a).
-We focus on the blue loop nodes, ``for $nA$", and red storage nodes, ``GLB: $A$".
-We can see the same constraints from before in the separated pmapping LoopTrees: (1) the tile shape for $A$ in GLB is the same because loops over the same rank variable with the same bounds are above the storage node for $A$ in GLB, (2) both storage nodes specify keeping $A$ in GLB, and (3) the dataflows of the $A$ tile production (in Einsum $A$) and consumption (in Einsum $B$) match, which means the orders of loops above storage node for $A$ match (there is only one loop in this example, but this rule generalizes to more loops).

-Compatibility considers only the outermost memory level in which shared tensor tiles are exchanged between Einsums (the highest storage nodes for shared tensors in the LoopTree).
-We term the memory level \emph{backing memory} and the storage node \emph{backing storage} (\eg in Fig.~\ref{fig:compatibility_example}, the backing memory for Tensor $A$ is GLB).
+These three attributes comprise the tensor's \emph{compatibility}.